October 20, 2020

 7. Pass each slice of bread through the milk mixture to lightly moisten it.

-8. Transfer the mixture to a colander placed over a bowl to drain.
+8. Transfer the bread to a colander placed over a bowl to drain.
 NOTE: Do not allow bread to become soggy or it will fall apart during frying.

 9. Beat the egg whites until stiff but not dry.